Barrack Heights

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows that median income in Barrack Heights is $50,901, while average income stands at $62,426.
-This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215 for the same period.
-Based on Wage Price Index growth of 8.86% from July 1, 2023 to June 30, 2025, current estimates would be approximately $55,411 (median) and $67,957 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Barrack Heights fall between the 14th and 23rd percentiles nationally.
-Income brackets indicate that 31.1% of individuals earn between $1,500 - 2,999 annually (1,861 individuals), aligning with regional levels where this cohort represents 29.9%.
-Housing affordability pressures are severe in Barrack Heights, with only 81.1% of income remaining after housing costs, ranking at the 20th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Barrack Heights, median income is $50,901 and average income is $62,426.
+This is below the national median of $52,390 and national average of $65,215 for Regional NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income as of September 2025 would be approximately $55,411 and average income $67,957.
+Census data shows household, family, and personal incomes in Barrack Heights fall between the 14th and 23rd percentiles nationally.
+Income brackets indicate that 31.1% of individuals earn between $1,500 - 2,999, aligning with regional levels at 29.9%.
+Housing affordability pressures are severe, with only 81.1% of income remaining after housing costs, ranking at the 20th percentile nationally.

 Frequently Asked Questions - Income